 So why join the INA?

-To show your support for our aims, which include pushing for the acceptance of nude recreation in Ireland, which in the long-run benefit both Irish and foreign nudists.
+By being a member you will be able to attend the wide range of events that we organise.
+You will also be showing your support for our aims, which include pushing for the acceptance of nude recreation in Ireland, which in the long-run will benefit both Irish and foreign naturists.
+The INA is a non profit organisation run by a volunteer Committee.

 Do you have more questions?
 Or did we not answer a question fully here?
 Please contact us and we’ll do our best to answer.